Copyright © 2022 Hannes Wessels Therapist & Educational Psychologist

 If you’re reading this, you’re probably ready for a career change.
-Maybe you are bored, feel stuck, and reached your ceiling.
+Maybe you are bored, feel stuck, or reached your ceiling.
 Choosing a future career can be overwhelming and confusing.
 You want clarity, direction and guidance.
 Career counselling helps you move forward.

 I have helped various clients find their calling, gain self-knowledge, find a career path, take their careers to the next level, and live more purposeful lives.